britram/draft-trammell-privsec-defeating-tcpip-meta/draft-trammell-privsec-defeating-metadata.md

 development and deployment of transport protocols that provide cryptographic integrity protection and/or confidentiality for their headers, in order to prevent hypercookie injection at the transport layer.

+Note that these mitigations can only detect, but not prevent, hypercookie coercion attacks: if an attacker can successfully block a client's access to the Internet to enforce hypercookie coercion, removal of metadata will not restore that access, as the attack is carried out through nontechnical relationships between the attacker and the target.
+We can only hope that raising awareness and bringing transparency to the potential for hypercookie coercion attacks makes them less likely to be successful.

 # IANA Considerations